kevboutin/crudApp/README.md

 .com/crudApp/).

-Just note that the API I have built is CORS enabled, so it is possible for you to create an Angular app separately and use the URL [http://movieapp-sitepointdemos.rhcloud.com/](http://movieapp-sitepointdemos.rhcloud.com/) as the API .
+Just note that the API I have built is CORS enabled, so it is possible for you to create an Angular app separately and use the URL [http://crudapp-weprovideit.com/](http://crudapp-weprovideit.com/) as the API .
 You can develop the Angular app and play around with it without worrying about the backend.

 ## Our API
-I have created a RESTful backend using Node and Express.
+I have created a RESTful backend using PHP and MySQL.
 Take a look at the following screenshot to get to know the API.

 | URI           | HTTP Verb | POST Body   | Result                |
 | ------------- | --------- | ----------- | --------------------- |